Journal of Japanese Gardening, Jan/Feb 2003

 John Hall of the Portland Japanese Gardens wrote:

 "We were fortunate to discover CC&L Roofing of Portland.
 The president, Dan Cornwell, and his foreman are both experienced with Japanese roofs.
 Moreover, they have worked closely with a major importer of JN tile in Los Angeles, so they could easily get additional advice if needed.
 The crew worked quietly and unobtrusively, which is no small consideration for a heavily visited public garden."

 Contractor Profile: Dan Cornwell of CC&L Roofing Company

-“Since Dan Cornwell opened CC&L Roofing company in 1978, he has been eavily involved with the roofing industry.
-As the owner of a specialty roofing compny, Cornwell and 50 employees at his Portland, Oregon office serve high-end roofing clients.
+"Since Dan Cornwell opened CC&L Roofing company in 1978, he has been heavily involved with the roofing industry.
+As the owner of a specialty roofing company, Cornwell and 50 employees at his Portland, Oregon office serve high-end roofing clients.
 CC&L Roofing Co. primarily serves the Portland metropolitan area, but also Seattle, northern California and the Oregon Coast.

 The U.S. Green Building Council, 2006

 Worked with the Stoller Winery in Dayton, Oregon to achieve LEED -NC v2 Gold certification.
-The Stoller Winery was the first LEED certified winery in the country.
-(Include scan of certificate.)
+The Stoller Winery was the first LEED-certified winery in the country.

 Home Building News, Feb.
 2007